-The RPC will continue to implement the Congestion Management Process (CMP).
+The MPO will continue to implement the Congestion Management Process (CMP).
 Emphasis will be placed on strategies that relieve congestion without requiring new roadway capacity.
 These include strategies that reduce Single Occupant Vehicle (SOV) travel and overall Vehicle Miles Travelled (VMT), such as the enhancement of alternative modes (non-motorized, transit) and Travel Demand Management (TDM).
+The congestion management process is also applicable to the Mandeville-Covington, Slidell, and Hammond MPAs.